SamuelTallet/SketchUp-Parametric-Modeling-Plugin/docs/README.md

 `a * max(b, c, d, e)`<br>
 `case a when (b) then c when (d) then e else f end`

-Functions expecting an angle (such as `sin` or `cos`) work with radians.
+Functions expecting an angle, such as `sin` or `cos`, work with radians.
 If you want to work with degrees instead, you can use `deg` function to convert beforehand the degrees to radians.
 Following math formula will give you the cosinus of an angle of 36 degrees:
  `cos(deg(36)) `